sziru/LOL-REST-API/README.md

 This was created during my time as a student at Code Chrysalis.
 My graphic card was broken.
 So I couldn’t play LOL (League of Legends) and I joined coding bootcamp.
 I didn’t have enough time to play the game.
 I missed all the champions.
 Creating LOL REST api to get the champions’ information is the way to see them.
 This is why I choose the data.

 This api provides simple information about LOL champions.
 I used data from https://github.com/ngryman/lol-champions to build api server.
 This api supports HTTP GET, POST, PATCH, DELETE.
 Please be careful manipulate the data. the data is stored in firebase.
 I'm newb using firebase and I failed to deploy my server🔥🔥🔥.
-Please wait until I will have completed the deploy.
+Please wait until completing the deploy.
 Now the api provides champions basic information **ONLY**

 ## Resource Lists and Pagination